 Do Hospitals Have Daycares for Residents?

-So, what do you do if you have children, a spouse who works, and you’re far away from home?
-And, how can you find quality, yet affordable, childcare that will accommodate the intense schedule of a resident?
+What do you do if you have children, a spouse who works, and you’re far away from home?
+And how can you find quality, affordable childcare that will accommodate the intense schedule of a resident?

 It might seem impossible, but it’s not.
-Below are a few ideas.
+Here are a few of your best options.

 5 Childcare Options You Can Use During Residency